-Most designers use the rule of Serif Fonts for titles and Sans Serif for paragraphs while using Script or Display fonts for logo designs or other decorative elements on a visual identity.
+Most designers use the rule of Serif fonts for titles and Sans Serif for paragraphs while using Script or Display fonts for logo designs and other decorative elements on a visual identity.
 From all the options available out there how can you find the right one for you?

 Here are the steps that will help you choose the perfect fonts for your brand.

 1. Don’t follow the trends (unless you really love them)

 Just as with beauty and fashion, there are trends coming and going in the world of fonts.
 Handwritten is the popular option at the moment, which I absolutely love.
 While following trends might make your logo or site look modern at the moment, you still want to make sure it stands out and that you can maintain in the future.

 This doesn’t mean that you can only choose traditional fonts.
 Just take your time to see if you really like it, that it goes well with what you are trying to communicate, and that you can keep using it for years to come.

 You can surely change it in the future if you wish to, after all, that’s what rebrandings are for.
 However, you don’t want to change it all the time because that will make your audience feel confused.

 2. Have your audience in mind